aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 Create new version of an existing SAR application Modify the existing template, change SemanticVersion to 0.0.2, and run ``sam publish app -t ./packaged.yaml`` again.

-  SAM CLI prints application metadata updated message and link to the console details page.
-If no permission option is passed, the application's permission remains the same.
+  SAM CLI prints application metadata updated message, values of updated metadata and link to the console details page.

   >>> sam publish app -t ./packaged.yaml
   Publish Succeeded